UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

     locations.

-    For our class, we will add an *upstream* remote to our local copy that points to the original copy of the material in the ``UWPCE-PythonCert`` account.
+    For our class, we will add an *upstream* remote to our local copy that points to the original copy of the material in the ``UWPCE-PythonCert`` account, and we will call it, appropriately, upstream

     .. code-block:: bash